Credit Card Debt Relief

 Bankruptcy filings are not always the best alternative for those with massive credit card debt.
 Sometimes seeking resolution by negotiating a debt settlement plan with creditors works better.
 Negotiating directly for debt settlement can help in several ways by eliminating or lowering interest, eliminating late fees, reorganizing payment of credit card debt and halting harassment from creditors via phone calls or email.

 Before entering into such an agreement, people need to realize that credit card settlement plans have their own set of risks.
-Accounts that have been referred to independent collections agencies may not qualify for reduced payments.
+When credit card companies refer accounts to independent collections, those accounts may not qualify for reduced payments.
 In addition, those agencies may continue to contact you regarding your debt.
 Encountering such nuances makes it important to talk to a qualified debt relief attorney about the best way to handle your individual situation regarding credit card debt.

-If you are overwhelmed by mounting credit card balances, talk to an experienced bankruptcy lawyer in Marietta GA about your options.
+If mounting credit card balances are overwhelming you, talk to an experienced bankruptcy lawyer in Marietta GA about your options.
 The attorneys at Belvins & Hong will provide a free debt relief consultation to help get you started.